-In programming subroutine is a sequence of program instructions that performs a specific task, packaged as a unit.
+In programming subroutine is a sequence of program instructions that performs a specific task, packaged as an independent unit.
 Then this unit can be used in program wherever that particular task necessary.

 In different programming languages, a subroutine may be called a procedure, a function, a routine, a method, or a subprogram.

 Typically, arguments (parameters) and local variables are stored on the stack.
 So in infinite recursions, a stack overflow error may appear.